vuejs/docs/README.md

 ## Working on the theme

 If changes need to made for the theme, check out the [instructions for developing the theme alongside the docs](https://github.com/vuejs/vue-theme#developing-with-real-content).

+## Node.js Version Requirement

+This project uses JavaScript's new features like optional chaining, so it is recommended to use `v14.0.0` or higher.